 Becoming HITRUST™ certified can certainly be a potential differentiator.
 But many service organizations who’ve undergone a SOC 2® examination wonder whether that isn’t already enough to provide the assurances health care organizations are requesting.

 The reason it’s not enough lies in the big difference between the two services.
 SOC 2 is a reporting framework, while the HITRUST CSF is a control framework.

 SOC 2 reports, developed by the American Institute of Certified Public Accountants (AICPA), are intended to meet the needs of a broad range of users who need information and assurance about the controls at a service organization that help maintain security, confidentiality, privacy, availability and processing integrity — the five Trust Services Criteria (TSC) categories.
 Organizations choose which of the five TSC categories to report on and engage an independent service auditor to determine whether controls are properly designed and operating effectively.

-In contrast, the HITRUST CSF is a prescriptive control framework designed for the health care industry.
+In contrast, the HITRUST CSF is a prescriptive control framework.
 And although the service organization/business associate may define the scope of the environment to be tested, HITRUST controls must be in place and applied to that entire covered environment.